Chemistry graduate Benjamin Arenas's time at Edinburgh was characterised by a sense of community, both in and out of the lecture theatre.

 Enjoy it.
 The years you spend in Edinburgh are sure to be some of the best in your life.

 Stay connected.
-If you ever leave Edinburgh, you will no doubt miss the city and the people you met there – I certainly do!
+If you ever leave Edinburgh, you will no doubt miss the city and the people you met there – I certainly did (so much so, I eventually came back)!
 Keep these connections alive and be open to new ones; as you explore the world, you will find fellow Edinburgh alumni in the most unusual and unexpected of places.